Electromagnetic form factors for nucleons in short-range correlations: Structure functions in SRC

 has a very sharp drop-off, as indicated in Fig.~\ref{fig:SRCrange}.
 The approximation $F_2^d \approx F_2^p+F_2^n$ is justified because we will be interested in the region $x\lesssim0.7$, where the ratio $F_2^d/(F_2^p+F_2^n)$ is typically within a few percent of unity~\cite{Wang:2020uhj,Cocuzza:2021rfn}.
 So Fig.~\ref{fig:SRCrange} demonstrates that the nucleon structure function in the SRC model is vastly suppressed compared to that of a free nucleon.

 The structure function ratio in Fig.~\ref{fig:SRCrange} depends on the value of $n^d_{\rm SRC}$.
 It may drop below 0 at some point if we take $n^d_{\rm SRC} = 0.03$~\cite{Wang:2020uhj}.
 In large $x$ region, the ratio increases because of Fermi motion.
 The crucial feature is the sharp drop-off of the structure function in the valence region between $x\sim0.5$ to $x\sim0.7$.
 This makes the off-shell structure function predicted by the SRC model drastically different from that in mean-field models.
 While unusual, this may not be problematic by itself since the individual nucleon structure function is not experimentally observable.
 However, one might well ask whether such a drastic change in the off-shell DIS structure function might have consequences in other physical observables, such as the form factors describing elastic scattering.
+A study in a two-component holographic model by Kim and Miller found relatively small effects~\cite{Kim:2022lng}.
+However, we find it interesting to explore the model dependence of that conclusion.

 The main objective of this paper is thus to address the question of whether the suppression observed in the structure function shown in Fig.~\ref{fig:SRCrange} has an impact on the electromagnetic form factors for nucleons in SRC pairs.